International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.binding.https.md

 ### 2.2.1 State transition errors

-If a client or provider connector makes a request that results in an invalid contract negotiation state transition as defined by the Contract Negotiation Protocol, it must return an HTTP code 400 (Bad Request) with an `ContractNegotiationError` in the response body.
+If a client or provider [Connector](../model/terminology.md#connector--data-service-) makes a request that results in an invalid contract negotiation state transition as defined by the Contract Negotiation Protocol, it must return an HTTP code 400 (Bad Request) with an `ContractNegotiationError` in the response body.

 ### 2.3 Authorization

 All requests should use the `Authorization` header to include an authorization token.
 The semantics of such tokens are not part of this specification.
-The `Authorization` HTTP header is optional if the connector does not require authorization.
+The `Authorization` HTTP header is optional if the [Connector](../model/terminology.md#connector--data-service-) does not require authorization.

 ### 2.4 The provider `negotiations` resource